matrixdesign-ui/matrix_website/README.md

 3. Under "Source", select "GitHub Actions"
 4. No additional configuration is needed - the workflow will automatically deploy

+### **Enabling GitHub Pages**
+If you encounter a "Not Found" error during deployment:
+1. Visit your repository Settings > Pages
+2. Under "Source", make sure "GitHub Actions" is selected
+3. If it's not available, select any branch first, then switch back to "GitHub Actions"
+4. Wait a few minutes and try the deployment again

 ### **How It Works**
 - When you push changes to the `main` branch, GitHub Actions automatically:
   1. Builds your Next.js application